AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-32776-stock-status-not-updated-when-order-placed.md

 ---
-description: The MDVA-32776 patch fixes the issue where the stock status is not updated when an order is placed but not shipped.
-This patch is available when the Quality Patches Tool (QPT) 1.1.6 is installed.
-The patch ID is MDVA-32776.
-Please note that the issue was fixed in Adobe Commerce 2.4.2.
+title: "MDVA-32776: Stock status not updated with order placement"
 labels: Support Tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.6,Adobe Commerce,cloud infrastructure,on-premises,stock status,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2
-title: 'MDVA-32776: Stock status not updated with order placement'
 ---

-# MDVA-32776: Stock status not updated with order placement

 The MDVA-32776 patch fixes the issue where the stock status is not updated when an order is placed but not shipped.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.6 is installed.
 The patch ID is MDVA-32776.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.